bgordon83/project_2_client/README.md

 User can update a workout

 As a registered user, I visit the homepage and login, I see a button called “update workout” with multiple fields on the left asking for “routine, reps  set, time_spent.”
 I fill in these fields and click “update workout” and a green message appears saying “workout updated successfully.”

+As a registered user, I would like to be able to create a log of any stetch performed on the muscle group I have worked out

+As a registered user, I would like to update the stretch performed on muscle group worked.

+As a registered user, I would like to delete the stretch I performed on the muscle group worked.

+As a registered user, I would like an ID number in order to view all stretches performed on the muscle groups worked.

 # Technologies Used